-REPORT B: Supervisory Team Report (To be completed by the Director of Studies) Date of meeting: Names of ALL Persons Present at Meeting: Summary of student's progress with their project Is the research student currently on target to complete the award by the expected submission date?
-YES NO Was Research Programme Approval completed within the appropriate regulatory timescale?
-YES NO PhD via MPhil students only Was Transfer to PhD completed within the published timescales (ie FT: 12-18 months; PT: 24-36 months unless otherwise specified at the Research Programme Approval stage)?
+REPORT B: Supervisory Team Report (To be completed by the Director of Studies) Date of meeting: Names of ALL Persons Present at Meeting: Summary of student's progress with their project T Is the research student currently on target to complete the award by the expected submission date?
+YES NO) Was Research Programme Approval completed within the appropriate regulatory timescale?
+YES NO) PhD via MPhil students only Was Transfer to PhD completed within the published timescales (ie FT: 12-18 months; PT: 24-36 months unless otherwise specified at the Research Programme Approval stage)?
 YES NO N/A Permission to submit the thesis after the expected submission date.
-If your student has requested in Section 8 of REPORT A to submit their thesis after their expected submission date, does the Supervisory Team support this request and is the plan and proposed timeline achievable?
-If the answers to any of the above questions are NO, note YES l NO any issues and how they will be resolved: Record of Supervision Number of supervisory team meetings held during the year: If there have been issues or concerns during the year regarding supervision, please comment: Project Governance Are the student's ethical approvals up-to-date?
-YES NO Is the student working in accordance with research governance protocols: eg ethical standards, Data Protection, safety protocols: YES NO N/A Is the student maintaining appropriate Laboratory Notebooks?
+If your student has requested in Section 8 of REPORT A to submit their thesis after their expected submission date, does the Supervisory Team support this request and is the plan and proposed timelineachievable?
+YES NO) If the answers to any of the above questions are NO, note any issues and how they will be resolved: Record of Supervision Number of supervisoryteam meetings held during the year: If there have been issues or concerns during the year regarding supervision, please comment: Project Governance Are the student's ethical approvalsup-to-date?
+YES NO) Is the student working in accordance with research governance protocols: eg ethical standards, Data Protection, safety protocols: YES NO N/A Is the student maintaining appropriate Laboratory Notebooks?
 YES NO N/A If the answers to any of the above governance questions are NO, note any issues and how they will be resolved: INTERNATIONAL STUDENTS ONLY Has the project changed so that new ATAS approval is required? rces and facilities Are the resources available to the student sufficient and appropriate?
-YES NO If the answer to the above question is NO, note any issues and how they will be resolved: Summary of progress with programme of related studies First years only Has the student attended the compulsory University Induction Event?
-YES NO Has the student attended and completed the compulsory skills training course this year? (compulsory for full-time students only) YES 1 NO Has the student attended equivalent skills training this year?
-YES NO
+YES NO) If the answer to the above question is NO, note any issues and how they will be resolved: Summary of progress with programme of related studies First years only Has the student attended the compulsory University Induction Event?
+YES NO) Has the student attended and completed the compulsory skills training course this year?
+YES NO) (compulsory for full-time students only) Has the student attended equivalent skills training this year?
+YES NO)

 All years Has the student attended any research skills training this year?
 YES NO Has the student given at least one presentation during the year?
 YES NO Has the student participated and satisfactorily completed their programme of related studies?
-YES NO If the answer to any of the above questions is NO, state the remedial action required by the student during the referral period, as appropriate: Supervisory Team Assessment of Progression during the Acad Comment on progress with the project, academic abilities, technical use of time, record keeping, summary of any problems or resource on and recording of learning/achievement etc abilities, progress with training, a Supervisory Team's Recommendation to the RDT and Head/De an of School Delete as appropriate to indicate the team's agreed recommendation Progress to next academic session Continue to MPhil only (students on PhREFER D via MPhil programn nes only) Defer (students with an authorised inteFAIL ruption of study only) If the student has been REFERRED, indicate the remedial work to be completed by 1st Septer nber:
+YES NO If the answer to any of the above questions is NO, state the remedial action required by the student during the referral period, as appropriate: Supervisory Team Assessment of Progression during the Acad Comment on progress with the project, academic abilities, technical use of time, record keeping, summary of any problems or resource on and recording of learning/achievement etc abilities, progress w Supervisory Team's Recommendation to the RDT and Head/De an of School Delete as appropriate to indicate the team's agreed recommendation Progress to next academic session Continue to MPhil only (students on PhD via MPhil programmes only) REFER Interruption of Study (students with an only) authorised in terruption of study If the student has been REFERRED, indicate the remedial work to be completed b y 1 st September: